random-rip/primebot_backend/README.md

     - Module ``processors``: The classes take over the interface between the data processing in python and the `provider` classes.
-    - Module `providers`: The classes take over the communication with the filesystem, the Prime League API (and the differentiation between filesystem and API) and the JSON parsing.
+    - Module `providers`: The classes take over the communication with the filesystem, the Prime League API (and the differentiation between filesystem and API), the currently used  ``RequestQueueProvider`` and the JSON parsing.
     - Module `updater`: The classes take over updating matches and teams.
 In production, the updates take place in parallel.
     - Module `api.py`: The class provides a low level Prime League api
     - Module `temporary_match_data.py`: The class provides methods for converting the API data into ``Comparer`` -friendly data and takes care of the data enrichment of opposing teams to a match
+- ``request_queue`` contains the ``RequestQueue`` for the limit of API requests (currently 1 request per second) that was given by the Prime League.
+The Data is temporary stored in MongoDB.
+-
 - ``storage`` holds the API data as JSON files for development

 ### Manage.py Commands